davislyu/FrontendSpreadSheetsProj/README.md

 ## Hello there! 👋

 Welcome to the Vue Spreadsheet Application project.
-This modern, interactive web app, built using Vue.js, elevates your data management experience to new heights.
+This modern, interactive web app, built using Vue.js.
 It's ideal for anyone seeking a powerful yet user-friendly spreadsheet solution.

 ## 🚀 Features

 - **Multiple Tabs**: Easily manage different datasets with the ability to switch between multiple tabs.

 - **Editable Cells**: Click and edit any cell, offering a seamless experience akin to Excel or Google Sheets.